Ferg-Lab/mdn_propagator/README.md

 Usage
 -------
 Once installed, you can use the package.
-This example generates a synthetic trajectory of Alanine Dipeptide (ADP) in the backbone dihedral space ($\phi$, $\psi$).
-More examples can be found in the `examples` directory.
+This example generates a synthetic trajectory of Alanine Dipeptide (ADP) in the space of the backbone dihedral angles ($\phi , \psi$).
+More detailed examples can be found in the `examples` directory.

 ```python